|Nutritional Guidelines (per serving)|

 Pour this oil over the mangoes so that all the pieces are submerged.
 Mix well.

-Put the tightly covered jar back in the sun for 2 weeks.
+Put the tightly covered jar back in the sun for two weeks.
 Stir every day to mix well.

 Health Benefits of Kalonji or Nigella Seeds

-Loaded with vitamins, fiber, calcium, and protein, to just name a few, kalonji is good for your heart as well as managing diabetes.
+Loaded with vitamins, fiber, calcium, and protein, kalonji is good for your heart as well as managing diabetes.
 Also, when mixed with lime juice, it actually becomes a treatment for acne!